-The bank loans received in Euro were mainly agreed at interest rate based on EURIBOR plus a surplus of 5.5 points (2010: EURIBOR plus a surplus of up to 5.5 points, the loans in USD - LIBOR plus a surplus of up to 6 points and loans in RSD - EURIBOR plus 3.3%).
+The bank loans received in Euro were mainly agreed at interest rate based on EURIBOR plus a surplus of 5.5 points for BGN loans - SOFIBOR plus 2 points and for RUB - fixed rate of 16 %(2011: EURIBOR plus a surplus of up to 5.5 points).

 Investment-purpose loans are intended for purchase of tangible fixed assets and expanding of activities.
 The following collateral have been established in favour of the creditor banks:

-- Real estate mortgages (Note 16);
+- Real estate mortgages (Note 14);

 - Special pledges on:

-- machinery and equipment (Note 16);
+- machinery and equipment (Note 14);

-- raw materials, consumables and finished products (Note 22);
+- raw materials, consumables and finished products (Note 20);

-- trade receivables (Note 23).
+- trade receivables (Note 21).

-- Pledge on the entire enterprise Momina Krepost AD.
-At April 2011 the pledge was deleted.